-4. Avoid Glare: Make sure you don’t have any reflections in your computer screen.
-It makes it more difficult for your eyes to remain focused and is likely to give you a headache.
+4. Avoid Glare: Make sure you don’t have any glare based reflections in your computer screen.
+Glare makes it more difficult for your eyes to remain focused and is likely to give you a headache.

 5. Keep your distance: Don’t sit too close to the computer screen.
 Sit back from your computer as much as you can as this will mean less exertion for the muscles in your eyes.
 The closer the distance you are looking at something, the greater the muscles have to work in your eyes.
 If you find sitting further back from your screen means you can’t see it as well, then you can always increase the font size.

 In summary, sitting nonstop in front of your laptop is not going to do your eyes any harm but it may leave you with eye strain and a bad head!
 Follow these simple pieces of advice and you will probably find you can blog more comfortably than you are at present.